 THE TRAMWAYS OF

-Twenty lines operate in seven of those countries today [see map].
+About two dozen tramways operate in nine countries today.
 Horsetrams still carry passengers on the Yucatán peninsula.
 The Santa Teresa tramway in Rio de Janeiro, inaugurated in 1896, is the oldest electric line in Latin America and one of the oldest anywhere.
-A suburban line that Mexico City built in 1910 still functions.
-The rack tramway that Rio de Janeiro electrified in 1910 is now the only electric rack line in the Americas.
-The heritage tramway in Campinas celebrated its 35th birthday in 2007.
-The tramways in Chunkanán, Mexico, and Itatinga, Brazil, provide the only transportation between those remote places and the outside world.
+A line that Mexico City built in 1910 still functions.
+The rack tramway that Rio de Janeiro electrified in 1910 is now the only electric rack line in the hemisphere.
+The heritage tramway in Campinas is almost a half century old.
+Since the 1980s new tramways have opened in twelve cities and new systems are under construction in a half dozen others.

-Here are brief descriptions, 20 maps and 36 pictures of the surviving lines, arranged (approximately) from north to south.
-An effort will be made to keep this list up to date.
+Here are brief descriptions, maps and pictures of these lines, along with brief historical data, arranged approximately from north to south.

-The Puebla line was extended 11 km from Xochimilco to Tulyehualco in 1912, but the Mexican Revolution intervened and it never went farther.
-Servicio de Transportes Eléctricos still operates 12 km of the line today, from Tasqueña metro station in Churubusco south to Huipulco and east to Xochimilco.
-The route is the same as in 1910, but the area has developed exponentially and the single track is now double (and has acquired a better fence).
-This Google Maps view, taken about 2009, shows a 2-car train on Av.
-20 de Noviembre at División del Norte, not far from the Xochimilco terminus (Google blurs automobile license plates).
-Note the absence of crossing gates:
+Servicio de Transportes Eléctricos still operates 12 km of the line today.
+The route is the same as in 1910, but the area has developed exponentially and single track has been doubled.
+This 2009 view shows a 2-car train not far from Xochimilco terminus.
+Note the absence of crossing gates [Google Maps]:

-Metrorrey, the Xochimilco line in Mexico City and the Tren Eléctrico in Guadalajara all use standard gauge track and collect power from overhead wire.
-The Monterrey and Guadalajara systems are completely new lines: they do not duplicate any of the routes of the earlier tramway systems in those cities (which closed, respectively, in 1932 and 1944).
-On the other hand, all three of the new systems operate the same tram-like vehicles in 2-car trains, as did the earlier tramways, and therefore might be considered "light rail".
-With total grade separation, air conditioning and massive stations with escalators, the Monterrey system is really a full-fledged metro.
-For more information on the original, earlier tramway systems in these cities, see my pages on Mexico City, Guadalajara and Monterrey.
-Also see the official pages on Mexico City's Tren Ligero, Guadalajara's Tren Eléctrico and Metrorrey.
+The Tren Ligero in Mexico City, Tren Eléctrico in Guadalajara and Metrorrey in Monterrey all use standard gauge track and collect power from overhead wire.
+The latter two are completely new lines that do not duplicate any of the routes of earlier tramway systems.
+Since all these lines use the same tram-like vehicles, they might be considered "light rail".
+But Metrorrey and lines 2 and 3 in Guadalajara might also be considered "light metro".
+See my pages on the tramways of Mexico City, Guadalajara and Monterrey.
 The UrbanRail website has links to its pages on the Mexican systems and Wikipedia has a page entitled Xochimilco Light Rail.
 This two-part film was shot from the rear window of an eastbound Xochimilco car: (1), (2).
 Here are two very short Guadalajara movies: (1), (2).
 And 58 seconds of Metrorrey.

-The fourth truck service operates on part of a 23 km interurban line built in 1907 between the steam railroad station in Acanceh and Hacienda Chunkanán near Cuzamá, 50 km southeast of Mérida [see map].
+Trams also still run on a remnant of a 23 km interurban line built in 1907 between the steam railroad station in Acanceh and Hacienda Chunkanán near Cuzamá, 50 km southeast of Mérida [see map].
 After the plantation was destroyed by Hurricane Isidore in 2002, local residents maintained the railway since it passed three cenotes (underground rivers) which they thought had tourist appeal.
 The railway was the only way to reach them, so the tracks were repaired and a fleet of plantation trucks was restored, roofed and repainted.
 The Chunkanán tramway began transporting passengers over 9 km of the line, from the hacienda to the cenotes, in 2005 [see map].
 The photograph below was taken in 2009 [col. AM]:

-Riding the trucks to see, photograph and swim in the Chunkanán cenotes has become a tremendous success, a "must do" for tourists worldwide.
-The fee to rent a truck, horse and driver for three hours in 2006 was USD $5; it is about $20 today.
+Riding the trucks to see, photograph and swim in the Chunkanán cenotes has become a tremendous success.
 The three cenotes, named Chelentun, Chansinic'che and Bolonchoojol, are spaced about 3 km apart and the line is single track [see map].
 When two trucks meet, the driver of the inbound truck lifts his vehicle off the rails so that the outbound truck can pass.
 In this view the passengers and horse have stepped to one side [Art Kaligos]:

 Tram-like diesel vehicles also run on other railroads in Cuba and on secondary rail lines in other countries in Latin America.